shbakram/shbakram.github.io/index.md

 Urbana-Champaign.
 My doctoral advisor was [Lieven Eeckhout](https://users.elis.ugent.be/~leeckhou/).
 I am interested in the computer systems in general and memory and storage systems in particular.
-My research approach intersects the hardware/OS/runtime boundary.
+My research approach intersects the boundary between the hardware, OS, and the language runtime.
 I serve on the reviewing committees of top-tier computer architecture, systems, and programming language conferences.

 [Curriculum vitae]({% link assets/CV.pdf %})